Forrestpw/SudokuPy/README.md

 # About
-SudokuPy first started out as a program that used a back tracking algorithm to solve any Sudoku puzzle.
-Now though, the project has come further and is able to use the back tracking algorthim to generate a valid Sudoku puzzle to be solved, that paired with pygame created a nice little Sudoku game for the desktop.
+SudokuPy first started out as a script that used a back tracking algorithm to solve any Sudoku puzzle.
+Now, the project has come further and is able to use the back tracking algorthim to generate a valid Sudoku puzzle to be solved, that paired with pygame created a nice little Sudoku game for the desktop.

 ## How it works